Here to Help

 Benevolence Process

-Commission Church also has a benevolence request process for those who regularly attend and consider it their church home.
-This process is designed to help the church uphold biblical principles and faithfully respond to financial and resource needs within the church community.
+Historically, a benevolence request process has existed at Commission Church, particularly for those who regularly attend and consider it their church home.
+The process is designed to help the church uphold biblical principles and faithfully respond to financial and resource needs within the church community, based on financial resources available.

 Biblical Ideals and Concerns: